The features of ADAS

 What kinds of ADAS systems are there?

-Some features now come standard in new vehicles and others must be purchased separately and added, however, most, if not all, of the systems within ADAS fall under these categories:
+Some features now come standard in new vehicles and others are optional, however, most, if not all, of the systems within ADAS fall under these categories:

-Here are some examples of specific ADAS systems:
+Here are some additional examples of specific ADAS systems:

 - Adaptive cruise control (ACC)